top-it/bonds_pricing/README.md

 ## Bonds Tools
-## This shiny Application is a simple procer for bonds instrument
+## This shiny Application is a simple pricer for bonds instrument
 ## For more information about bonds see the wikipidia link : http://en.wikipedia.org/wiki/Bond_valuation

 ## TODO : Add other formule : sensitivity , duration ...